Public Seminar Schedule, taught by Dr. Howard Johnson

 First, either structure can work.

 Second, with either structure it's not particularly important that the lines be coupled tightly together.
 In fact, you couldn't achieve very tight coupling even if you tried.
-The coupling ratios (effectively the common-mode rejection of the structure) for typical differential lines on PCB's are only in the 20-50% range.
+The coupling ratios (effectively the common-mode rejection of the structure) for typical differential lines on PCB's are only in the 20-50 percent range.

-To get good common-mode rejection what you need is a crosstalk coefficient of about 99.9 percent.
+To get good common-mode rejection what you need is a coupling coefficient of 99.9 percent.
 Differential traces on a PCB won't do that.
-Fortunately, we don't need this property for PCB applications.
+Fortunately, we don't need the tight-coupling property for PCB applications.

 Here's a list of the reasons we normally use differential pairs on a PCB:

 What do I do?
 Unless absolutely pressed for space, I'll choose the side-by-side format.
-I will set the trace separation at about 4H (which yields only 6% crosstalk, or only about 6% effect on impedance).
+If the trace height above the nearest plane is H, I will set the trace separation at about 4H.
+That yields only 6 percent crosstalk, so the nearby trace has about a 6 percent effect on the overall differential impedance.
 I will instruct my layout person to keep these traces generally near each other, but permit them to separate from time to time as needed to go around obstacles.
-I will also insist that they be equal in length.
+I insist that they be equal in length, with a difference in delay no greater than about 1/10 of the signal rise/fall time.

 Best regards,